ThatMantis/POH_Lab_ONT_NGS/_episodes/09-Assembly.md

 >
 {: .challenge}

-lets take a look at the QC reports!
+Lets take a look at the QC reports!

 ### Step 2.
 Filtering